AISimBot/AISimBot/README.md

 **IMPORTANT**: After commit changes, you need to [reboot](https://docs.streamlit.io/deploy/streamlit-community-cloud/manage-your-app/reboot-your-app) your app by going to **Manage app** (in the lower-right corner) and clicking the overflow menu icon and then reboot.

 ### Importance of Prompt

-The instruction field in the settings is the most critical component of the AI SimBot, as it directly shapes the quality and relevance of the user experience.
+The content in prompt.txt is the most critical component of the AI SimBot, as it directly shapes the quality and relevance of the user experience.

 1. Be Clear and Specific: Clearly define the AI's role, purpose, and behavior to minimize ambiguity.
    - Example: *"You are Jordan, a 17-year-old non-binary high school student visiting a pediatric office for a routine physical.
 Speak naturally and respond based on the provided patient background."*